“You’ll never make real money on Upwork. People only go there for cheap, poor quality work.”

 Here’s the truth: good clients go to Upwork looking for quality freelancers every day, and they’re willing to pay for expertise.

-So, the question isn’t if you should do it.
-The question is how.
-Here are a few things I did early on that set me up to double my income in the course of a year.
+Here are a few things I did early on that set me up to double my income in the course of a year mainly from the projects I won on Upwork.

 That may seem obvious but it’s harder than you think.
 There are thousands of other freelancers competing with you.